nicford/GOSH-FHIRworks2020-FHIR-Patient-Summary-API/README.md

 Clone this repository and open it in a terminal.

 ## Step 2 - Installation of dependencies
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install FHIR-Patient-Summary.
+1. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install FHIR-Patient-Summary.

 ```bash
 pip install FHIR-Patient-Summary
 ```

-Install Flask
+2. Install Flask

 ```bash
 pip install Flask
 ```

-Follow the steps [here](https://dotnet.microsoft.com) to install dotnet
+3. Follow the steps [here](https://dotnet.microsoft.com) to install dotnet

-Please follow the instructions [here](https://github.com/goshdrive/FHIRworks_2020) to get the dotnet server running.
+4. Please follow the instructions [here](https://github.com/goshdrive/FHIRworks_2020) to get the dotnet server running.

-Follow the instructions [here](https://tipsonubuntu.com/2018/08/11/install-libreoffice-6-1-ubuntu-18-04-16-04/) to install libreoffice.
+5. (Optional) Follow the instructions [here](https://tipsonubuntu.com/2018/08/11/install-libreoffice-6-1-ubuntu-18-04-16-04/) to install libreoffice.
 Note: this installation is only required if you would like to create patient summaries in pdf format.

 ## Step 3 - start dotnet server